peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.mat4perspective(fovY, aspectRatio, near, far) <a id='H3DU.Math.mat4perspective'></a>

-Returns a 4x4 matrix representing a perspective projection.
+Returns a 4x4 matrix representing a <a href="tutorial-camera.md">perspective projection</a>.

 This method is designed for enabling a <a href="tutorial-glmath.md">right-handed coordinate system</a>.
 To adjust the result of this method for a left-handed system,